 Adults should receive all vaccinations recommended for their respective age group, including catch-up vaccinations for tetanus, diphtheria, pertussis and poliomyelitis if necessary.
-Unvaccinated persons or persons with unknown vaccination status can receive 3 doses of a Td or Td-IPV combination vaccine (see p.
-334) ($o^{-1}-6$ months).
-To achieve a protection against pertussis, the 1st vaccination should be given as a Tdap or Tdap-IPV combination vaccine (see p.
-334).9 Td booster vaccinations should be administered in all cases 10 years after the previous vaccination.
-For the 1st booster, a Tdap combination vaccine should be used once.
+Unvaccinated persons or persons with unknown vaccination status can receive 3 doses of a Td or Td-IPV combination vaccine^{} (0-1-6 months).
+To achieve a protection against pertussis, the first vaccination should be given as a Tdap or Tdap-IPV combination vaccine^{} (see p.
+357).9 Td booster vaccinations should be administered in all cases 10 years after the previous vaccination.
+For the first booster, a Tdap combination vaccine should be used once.

-Persons born after 1970 \ge 18 years of age should receive a one-time measles-virus containing vaccine, preferably an MMR vaccine.
+Persons born after 1970 of \geq 18 years of age should receive a one-time measles-virus containing vaccine, preferably an MMR vaccine.
 Women of childbearing age should be given 2 rubella vaccinations with an MMR vaccine.
-Varicella vaccination (2 doses at an interval of 4-6 weeks) is recommended for seronegative women.
+Varicella vaccination (2 doses at an interval of 4-6 weeks) is recommended for seronegative women planning pregnancy.